-I also often also add egg whites to my morning oatmeal for extra protein.
-I sometimes buy Costco’s cage-free egg whites (although “cage-free” isn’t saying a whole lot, unfortunately), so I go back and forth on buying them.
+Cage-Free Egg Whites – I often add egg whites to my morning oatmeal for extra protein, so I sometimes buy Costco’s cage-free egg whites (although “cage-free” isn’t saying a whole lot, unfortunately), so I go back and forth on buying them.

-Silk Organic Almond Milk – This comes in a 3-pack for around $9 in the eggs/dairy section!
+Silk Organic Almond Milk – My Costco carries two varieties of Silk Organic Almond Milk (original and unsweetened vanilla) in a 3-pack for around $9 in the eggs/dairy section.

 Organic Salad Kits– I love the giant organic chopped salad kits at Costco because they make it so easy to get in a ton of veggies with no prep work.
 My favorite is the Mediterranean chopped salad kit.

-Organic Apples – When they’re in season, Costco has great deals on apples (like $11 for 5 pounds of organic Pink Lady apples!).
-Since apples don’t go bad quickly and I eat one every day, it’s no problem to buy them in bulk.
+Organic Apples – When apples are in season, Costco has great prices (like $11 for 5 pounds of organic Pink Lady apples!).
+Since apples stay fresh for a long time and I eat one every day, it’s no problem to buy them in bulk.

-• Foods that I can’t eat fast enough on my own before they go bad (i.e. a bag of 6 avocados or 6 bell peppers, a 3 lb tub of Fage yogurt, etc.)
+• Foods that I can’t eat fast enough on my own before they go bad (i.e. bags of 5 giant avocados or 6 bell peppers, a 3 lb tub of Fage yogurt, etc.)

 • Items that are cheaper at the grocery store (on sale or at their regular price).
 While a lot of things are cheaper at Costco, not everything is.
-For example, the best price for organic oats is $1.50/lb in the bulk bins at my local Whole Foods.
+For example, the best price I’ve found for organic oats is actually at my local Whole Foods ($1.50/lb in the bulk bins)!

-• Things that are a good deal but I don’t have a place to store them (i.e. 20 rolls of paper towels)
+• Things that are a good deal but I don’t have enough room to store them in my small apartment (i.e. 20 rolls of paper towels)

-• Brands I love that Costco doesn’t carry, like specific ice cream, Siggi’s skyr, etc.
+• Brands I love that Costco doesn’t carry, like specific ice cream, etc.

 I hope this helps if you’re considering getting a Costco membership and trying to decide if it’d be worth it for you!
-I actually scored my membership on Groupon for 50% off, so it may be worth checking to see if any special membership deals are available in your area.
+I scored my original Costco membership on Groupon for 50% off the first year, so it may be worth checking to see if any special membership deals are available in your area.

 I’m really happy with my membership and think that it has more than paid for itself.
-Feel free to let me know if you have any questions about my Costco experience!
+Let me know if you have any questions about my Costco experience!